netxms/netxms-doc/admin/data-collection.rst

 Last DCI values View
 ====================

-Last values view provides information about all collected data on node the node, it's last value, last collection timestamp and threshold status.
+Last values view provides information about all data collected on a node: DCI last value, last collection timestamp and threshold status.

-It is possible to check last values or row last values in textual format or as a chart by right clicking on DCI and selecting right display format.
+It is possible to check last values or raw last values in textual format or as a chart by right clicking on DCI and selecting corresponding display format.

 .. figure:: _images/last_values.png